hpdeifel/pdfgrep/testsuite/README.md

 ## Coverage

-To get test coverage, reconfigure with `--enable-coverage` and run:
+To get test coverage, run configure with the following arguments:

+    ./configure CXXFLAGS="-O0" --enable-coverage

+and then run:

     make clean
     make check